ericzji/nginx-openshift-lab/docs/class1/module1/lab03.rst

    Step 1.
 Create NGINX Ingress Controller Caching Path:

    From OpenShift Console, Click Operators -> Installed Operator in the left navigation column.
 On the page that opens, click the Nginx Ingress Controller link in the Provided APIs column.
-   Select "my-nginx-ingress-controller", and then click YAML to include the following ConfigMap under Spec:
+   Select "my-nginx-ingress", and then click YAML to include the following ConfigMap under Spec:

    .. code-block:: yaml